 It's very likely Crypto.com report to the HMRC and other tax offices.
 HMRC have put a lot of pressure on centralized crypto exchanges operating in the UK to share KYC data to ensure tax compliance.
 As well as this, if you've linked your bank card to Crypto.com, your bank may also report these transactions to HMRC.

 Crypto.com has provided a list of addresses they hold user deposits on via their blog.
 Crypto.com’s Proof of Reserves can also be viewed on a Nansen dashboard that tracks these wallet addresses.
-For more information about what Proof of Reserves is and why it matters - check out our blog post on it here.
+For more information about what Proof of Reserves are and why it matters - check out our blog post.